HanKwanJin/BeakjoonTier/README.md

 - 😄 I'm HanKwanJin, people call me Dong Dong.
 - 💻 I'm a student who is interested in back-end development.
 - 🌏 I'm from South Korea and living in Seoul.
-- 🔭 I'm currently majoring in computer engineering at Inha University.
+- 🔭 I'm currently majoring in computer science and engineering at Inha University.
 - 🌱 I’m currently learning JAVA / Spring / MySQL.
 - 🚀 How to reach me: rhkswls98@kakao.com